ranafi/CYCLOPS-2.0/README.md

 The following constraints apply:

 1. All covariate rows must be above expression data.
-2. Grouping variables (discontinous covariates) must start with letters.
+2. Grouping variables (discontinuous covariates) must start with letters.
 3. Continuous variables (continuous covariates) must **only** contain numbers.
 4. Within a row of grouping variables (discontinuous covariates), each group must contain at least two (2) or more samples.
    *Consider sample tissue type as a covariate.
    If the data has 'Non Tumor' and 'Tumor' samples, there should be at least two (2) 'Non Tumor' and two (2) 'Tumor' samples in the data.
    Ideally, the number of samples in each group is greater than ':eigen_max' (see 'Hyperparameters').*
-6. All samples must have have values for **all** covariates (rows).
+6. All samples must have values for **all** covariates (rows).
 7. Covariate rows must have unique names.
 8. Covariate rows have regex identifiers <ins>in the gene symbol column</ins>.
    *The example below, discontinuous covariates end in '_D' and continuous covariates end in '_C' (see 'Hyperparameters').*